 Store this mixture in the freezer for future “granola”-making.
 When you’re ready to make your morning granola, you’ll need:

-- 1 TBSP of the ground nut/fruit mixture (from above)
+- 1 Tbspn of the ground nut/fruit mixture (from above)

 - 1 apple, diced

-- 1 TBSP raw nut or seed butter of choice (almond, cashew, pumpkin, sunflower, etc.)
+- 1 Tbspn raw nut or seed butter of your choice (almond, cashew, pumpkin, sunflower, etc.)

 - a few pinches of cinnamon